fbpx

 • Bookkeeping News

-What Role Does the BAS Play in Your Small Business’ Success?
+What Role Does the Business Activity Statement (BAS) Play in Your Business Success?

 The Business Activity Statement is a record that is completed upon lodging a tax return and then sent to the Australian Taxation Office.

-But here is the important clue: You will only be required to lodge a BAS when you have registered for the Goods and Services Tax (GST).
+Here is the important clue: You will only be required to lodge a BAS when you have registered for the Goods and Services Tax (GST).
 And you are only required to register for GST, when your business’ expected gross income (excluding GST of 10%) is equal to or more than $75,000.

 As most business owners do not hit the ground running, it might not be necessary to register for GST in the early stage of your business.
 However, once you do start seeing a satisfying turnover, it is a legal requirement to register within 21 days of your GST turnover exceeding the threshold.